dmueller14/DB-AM-LIS/README.md

 # DB-AM-LIS

 ## Description
 DB-AM-LIS is a new database system designed for a laboratory's financial accounting needs.
-It addresses the limitations of the currently used system by providing necessary SQL statements (or probably NoSQL) and allowing users to write comments on unpaid receipts directly within the system.
+It addresses the limitations of the currently used system by providing access to a MongoDB-Database (Json-format) and allowing users to write comments on unpaid receipts directly within the system.
 The new database will offer a user-friendly GUI designed with customtkinter for enhanced accessibility.

 ## Key Features
-- **SQL Statements**: Execute SQL statements for selecting specific receipts.
+- **Statements**: Execute statements for selecting specific receipts.
 - **New Receiver Window**: Add a new receiver of the receipt with a dedicated window and column.
 - **Receipt Selection**: Select receipts by receipt number, patient, or order number.
 - **Patient Warnings**: Track whether a patient has received a warning.